Breast Cancer Gene Mutations

 Selenium and BRCA mutations

 Studies have shown that supplementing with 200 mcg of Selenium every day can help to reverse the risk factors of being BRCA1 positive.
 “Oral selenium is a good candidate for chemo-prevention in women who carry a mutation in the BRCA1 gene.”

 According to Dr Peter Glidden: a daily dose of selenium will mitigate the risk of BRCA1 mutation, putting a woman who carries the gene on a level playing field with those who do not carry the defective gene.

 Iodine serves many functions in the body: The immune system can’t function without it and you can’t fight infections without it.
 But its main job is to maintain the normal architecture of the endocrine glands, these include: the thyroid, breasts, ovaries, uterus, and the prostate, which is where many new cancer cases are occurring.

 When one has an iodine deficiency, one of the first problems to occur is the formation of cysts within the breasts, ovaries, uterus, prostate, and the thyroid.
 If the deficiency goes on longer these cysts will become nodular and hard.
 If it continues, the tissues may become hyperplastic, which is a precursor to cancer.
-Over 80 percent of women are currently suffering from fibrocystic breast disease and David believes this can all be remedied with iodine supplementation.
-Read more about iodine.
+Over 80 percent of women are currently suffering from fibrocystic breast disease and David believes this can all be remedied with the addition of iodine supplementation.
+Read more about iodine and ways to supplement with this link.